ying531/predictive-shift/README.md

 The files are ordered as follows:
 - `master.R`: R script for the entire workflow, including pre-processing and reproducing the analyses and plots in the main text.
 See this file for usage of individual R scripts.
 - `ManyLabs1`: scripts for reproducing analysis and intermediate results (which may take a long time to compute) for easy reproduction for the ManyLabs1 datasets.
-    - `ManyLabs1/pre-process`: scripts for pre-processing the raw datasets downloadable from the [OSF repository](https://osf.io/wx7ck/).
+    - `ManyLabs1/pre-process/`: scripts for pre-processing the raw datasets downloadable from the [OSF repository](https://osf.io/wx7ck/).
-    - `ManyLabs1/explanatory`: analysis for the explanatory role (Figure 3), including prediction intervals based on iid assumption and covariate shift assumption.
+    - `ManyLabs1/explanatory/`: analysis for the explanatory role (Figure 3).
-    - `ManyLabs1/predictive`: scripts for computing distribution shift measures, which will be used in illustrating the predictive role of covariate shift and constructing generalization intervals.
+    - `ManyLabs1/predictive/`: scripts for computing distribution shift measures.
-    - `ManyLabs1/generalization`: scripts for computing KL-based prediction intervals in Section 4, including constant calibration and data-adaptive calibration (our methods will be computed in summary scripts based on computed distribution shift measures).
+    - `ManyLabs1/generalization/`: scripts for computing KL-based prediction intervals in Section 4/
 - `Pipeline`: scripts for reproducing analysis and intermediate results (which may take a long time to compute) for easy reproduction for the Pipeline datasets, similar to above.
-    - `Pipeline/pre-process`: scripts for pre-processing the raw datasets downloadable from the [OSF repository](https://osf.io/wx7ck/) and the cleaned datasets for analysis.
+    - `Pipeline/pre-process/`: scripts for pre-processing the raw datasets downloadable from the [OSF repository](https://osf.io/wx7ck/) and the cleaned datasets for analysis.
-    - `Pipeline/explanatory`: analysis for the explanatory role (Figure 3).
+    - `Pipeline/explanatory/`: analysis for the explanatory role (Figure 3).
-    - `Pipeline/predictive`: scripts for computing distribution shift measures.
+    - `Pipeline/predictive/`: scripts for computing distribution shift measures.
-    - `Pipeline/generalization`: scripts for computing KL-based prediction intervals in Section 4.
+    - `Pipeline/generalization/`: scripts for computing KL-based prediction intervals in Section 4.
 - `summary`: scripts for summarizing intermediate results, such as building prediction intervals, calibrating distribution shift ratios, constructing generalization intervals, all built upon results from the above two parts.
 - `plots_main.R`: script for reproducing plots in the main texts based on analysis in the `summary' folder.